jon-jacky/Piety/BRANCH.md

 branches
 ========

-This is the *ed* branch, which is branched from the *rewrite* branch.
+This is the *pmacs* branch, branched from the *ed* branch, which is branched from the *rewrite* branch.

 Beginning in Feb 2023, a total rewrite of the Piety system is underway here in the *rewrite* branch and its branches, to shorten and simplify the code, and improve the responsiveness of the programming environment.

 Recent work in the *rewrite* branch:

+- 28 May 2023: Make *pmacs* branch to *ed* branch to invoke editor functions with emacs keycodes so you don't have to invoke the functions from the Python REPL.

 - 28 May 2023: Indent, wrap, and join functions working, merge *format* branch back into *ed* branch.